WV-HEDW: History

 Although Wilhelmina Vooruit was a club with predominantly Jewish members, the Jewish element was not dominant.
 Most parties took place on Saturdays.
 The biggest party of the year was the Christmas party.
-As former board member Willem Melkman put it on the club's 70th anniversary: “Wilhelmina Vooruit originally consisted of a group of Jewish boys and quickly grew into a very mixed group, half Jewish, half ‘Aryan’, half from the so-called ‘better’ circles and half from the ‘ordinary’ class.
-Perhaps this composition contributed to the unique character of WV.”
+As former board member Willem Melkman put it on the club's 70th anniversary: "Wilhelmina Vooruit originally consisted of a group of Jewish boys and quickly grew into a very mixed group, half Jewish, half 'Aryan', half from the so-called 'better' circles and half from the 'ordinary' class.
+Perhaps this composition contributed to the unique character of WV."
 According to former member David van Minden, fun and camaraderie were paramount at WV.
 It was a mixed club with predominantly Jewish members.
-The ratio was “certainly ninety to ten”: “They were not orthodox.
+The ratio was "certainly ninety to ten": "They were not orthodox.
 All goyim, as we call them.
-Liberal, in other words.”
+Liberal, in other words."

 In 1933, Wilhelmina Vooruit celebrated its silver jubilee with a big party featuring the famous Fien de la Mar.
 Wilhelmina Vooruit had become a popular club in Rhineland and Westphalia, but due to political developments in Germany, the destination of the annual trips in the 1930s was shifted to France.

-In the 1939-1940 season, three senior and two youth teams participated in the competition.
-After the German occupiers issued a ban on Jews entering sports facilities in 1941 on September the 15th, Wilhelmina Vooruit ceased its football activities.
+In the 1939–1940 season, three senior and two youth teams participated in the competition.
+After the German occupiers issued a ban on Jews entering sports facilities in 1941 on September 15, Wilhelmina Vooruit ceased its football activities.
 At that time, the club had 73 playing members, 61 of whom were Jewish.

 After the end of the war, the club made a new start under the leadership of board members Martijn Sajet, Leo van Geuns, and Bob Meijer Hamel.
-In the 1945-1946 season, Wilhelmina Vooruit managed to field one team that narrowly avoided relegation to the AVB.
+In the 1945–1946 season, Wilhelmina Vooruit managed to field one team that narrowly avoided relegation to the AVB.
 Membership grew from 40 at the start of the season to 53 in December.
 In June 1947, Wilhelmina Vooruit had 100 playing members and another 100 supporting members.

-Until the 15th of December 1946, Wilhelmina Vooruit also had to play its home games on foreign soil.
+Until 15 December 1946, Wilhelmina Vooruit also had to play its home games on foreign soil.
 Court rulings were necessary to evict the Zeeburg gymnastics club from the old pitch at Sportpark Voorland and to get back its own goalposts.